cwchan0212/hyperiondev-capstone5-flask/README.md

 #### Book
 The Book Model also has several fields
-- book_id as primary key
+- book_id as the primary key
 - book_uuid
 - book_title
 - book_author